Choose an IT supplier for your business

 A new IT system can be a significant investment, so it's essential to choose the right supplier to provide it.
-As part of your IT supplier selection, you should interview prospective suppliers to help you asses how well they might suit your brief, and how comfortable your working relationship might be.
+As part of your IT supplier selection, you should interview prospective suppliers to help you assess how well they might suit your brief, and how comfortable your working relationship might be.

 Here are some key questions to help you get the insight you need to choose the best IT supplier for your business.